 Archives Collection Policy

-The Denison University Archives collects materials in accordance with the Archives Collection Policy.
-Records include paper documents, photographs, audiotapes, films, videotapes, scrapbooks, and objects that provide information about the differing aspects of Denison University campus life.
+Overview: Records include paper documents, photographs, audiotapes, films, videotapes, scrapbooks, and objects that provide information about the differing aspects of Denison University campus life.

 It is the responsibility of the Archives to acquire and maintain the following materials: